objectbox/objectbox-azure-sphere/README.md

 ![REST connection illustration](misc/azure-sphere-objectbox.png)

-The image above illustrates how the Azure Sphere connects to the server (which also can be a mobile phone) and what kind of data is exchanged.
+The image above illustrates how the Azure Sphere connects to a device running the ObjectBox HTTP server.

-First, note that the HTTP server needs to run on a separate machine.
-This could be a normal PC in the same local network as the Azure Sphere during development, or an actual server with its own IP address or hostname in production.
+The "server" could also be an app running on a mobile phone;
+example setups include direct connections via Wifi for smart home use cases.

+During development, you can connect the Azure Sphere dev board to a server running on the development machine PC.
+Just ensure both devices are running the same local network.
+And, of course, you can connect the Azure Sphere to a production server on-premise or in the cloud.

 The library `objectbox-client-azure-sphere` provided in this repository then connects to this server and exchanges data with it via a simple REST protocol.
 Specifically, `GET` requests are used to get the number of entries in an entity or get a single or all entries.